Our new home

 WE WANT TO HEAR FROM YOU

 Besides the main space (pictured below), we have some room to add services and / or features.
 To understand better the needs of our users (and potential users) we’re inviting you to tell us what you want to see for services in Rutland County.
-We are hosting a Zoom call to hear from you, on Wednesday, January 27, from 6:30 to 8 PM.

-If you can’t make the call or prefer writing, please fill out the form below.
+To let your voice be heard: please fill out the form below.
 We’re collecting all suggestions for public discussion!

 Rutland Free Library checks out a new home

 Rutland Free Library is happy to announce its intention to purchase the former College of St. Joseph administration building, including the Giorgetti Library, at 71 Clement Road in Rutland City.
 We plan to move from our current location to our new home in the next 12 months.

 “We’re honored and excited to give the library a new home – so much time and care has gone into this decision,” said Sharon Courcelle, President of Rutland Free Library Board of Trustees.
 “This is an opportunity for Rutland Free Library and its patrons to thrive in a space designed for education, community, and service.”

 The new home of the Library will offer the community: